gopikagopikrishnan/Conditioned_Deep_Beamformer/README.md

 </div>

 ## Overview
-This repository contains the official implementation for the paper **"Intent-Conditioned Deep Beamforming for Ultrasound: A Physically Grounded Resolution–Contrast Control"** (submitted to *IEEE TMI*).
+This repository contains the demo implementation for the paper **"Physics-Grounded Objective-Conditioned Deep Beamforming for Adaptive Resolution-Contrast Control in Plane-Wave Ultrasound Imaging"** (submitted to *IEEE TMI*).

 * **Core Mechanism:** A single neural network predicts per-element receive apodization from single-plane-wave channel data.
 * **Dynamic Control:** Conditioned on an intent vector $\mathbf{q}$, users can select a resolution- or contrast-optimized reconstruction on the fly.